johnwarmour/rag_python_ollama/README.md

 - Admins upload and embed documents into a shared public library.
 All users query against the same library.
 - Supported formats: PDF, TXT, Markdown.
 - Per-file delete and PDF preview available to admins in the sidebar.
+- Upload failures are handled per-file — a single failed embed does not stop the remaining files from being processed.

 **Chat interface**